Day-Hiking in Southern Yukon

 Upon arrival in Whitehorse, you take the free shuttle to get to your hotel (right there when you exit the terminal).
 Note that we always try and book hotels which offers the free shuttle but in case there is no more availability, there are always taxis available to drive you downtown (count approximately $25 for a ride from the airport to your hotel).
 Depending on your arrival time, you will have time to explore Whitehorse and take a stroll on the Millennium Trail or check out the MacBride Museum.

 A pre-trip meeting takes place in the lobby of your hotel at 5pm today with your guides.
-This is the perfect opportunity to ask any last-minute questions, do a gear check and meet your fellow adventurers!
+This is the perfect opportunity to ask any last-minute questions about your hiking trip, do a gear check and meet your fellow adventurers!

 Check our FAQ to know what date day 0 corresponds to.